XplosiveNova/Astrodynamics/README.md

 # Astrodynamics

-This is a repository of all my Astrodynamics, GNC, &amp; Flight Performance Software packages used for a variety of projects across my aerospace engineering classes.
+This is a repository of all my Astrodynamics, GNC, &amp; Flight Performance MATLAB Code packages used for a variety of projects across my aerospace engineering classes.
 This repository includes:

  - Optimized Delta-V Apse Line Rotation Simulation
  - Optimized Non-Planar Hohmann Transfer across Earth